 Albini Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Albini include Albini, Albinie, Allbini, Albinni, Albinnie and many more.

 More information is included under the topic Early Albini Notables in all our PDF Extended History products and printed products wherever possible.

 Between the mid-17th and mid-20th centuries, German settlers arrived in North America by the thousands.
 Persecution based on religion and poverty were great motivators in this large-scale migration.
 So too was the opportunity for tenant farmers to own their own land.
 Ample land and opportunity awaited the settlers who went to such states as Pennsylvania, Texas, New York, Illinois, and California, as well as Ontario and the prairie provinces of Canada.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Albini or a variant listed above:

-Albini Settlers in the United States in the 19th Century
+Albini Settlers in United States in the 19th Century

-Albini Settlers in the United States in the 20th Century
+Albini Settlers in United States in the 20th Century

 - Agostino Albini, aged 40, who immigrated to the United States from Mosciano, Italy, in 1907